 CBSE Lab Manual Class 9 Maths creates mathematical awareness in students.
-It inculcates skill building, positive attitude and learning by doing experiences among students, so that they get acquainted with various mathematics branches such as Algebra, Geometry, Mensuration, Trigonometry, Coordinate Geometry, Statistics and Probability, etc. Here, we have provided complete details on the CBSE Class 9 Maths Laboratory Manual, including the laboratory’s activities and mathematical equipment.
-Class 9 students will learn concepts and verify many mathematical facts and properties using models, measurements and other activities by going through them.
+It inculcates skill building, positive attitude and learning by performing experiments among students so that they get acquainted with various Mathematical concepts such as Algebra, Geometry, Mensuration, Trigonometry, Coordinate Geometry, Statistics and Probability, etc. The CBSE Class 9 students will learn various concepts and verify many mathematical facts and properties using models, measurements and other activities by going through them.
+Here, we have provided complete details on the CBSE Class 9 Maths Laboratory Manual, including the laboratory’s activities, mathematical equipment and list of projects.

-Maths is a compulsory subject at the Secondary Stage.
-Access to quality mathematics education is the right of every child.
-CBSE Class 9 Maths practicals and activities engage students in using abstractions to establish relationships, see structures, reason out things and find the truth or falsity of statements.
-Therefore, CBSE has introduced the Class 9 Maths practicals in the curriculum by providing access to laboratory manuals.
-The Maths Lab Manual will nurture students’ ability to explore and seek solutions to problems not only in the academic areas but also in daily life.
+Maths is a compulsory subject at the secondary stage.
+Access to quality Mathematics education is the right of every child.
+Class 9 Maths CBSE practicals and activities engage students in using abstractions to establish relationships, see structures, reason out things and find the truth or falsity of statements.
+Therefore, the CBSE Board has introduced the Class 9 Maths practicals in the curriculum by providing access to laboratory manuals.
+The Maths Lab Manual will nurture students’ ability to explore and seek solutions to problems not only in academic areas but also in daily life.

-There are a total of 34 Activities for students to perform in Class 9 Maths.
-They can download the CBSE Class 9 Maths Lab Manual Activities PDF in English as well as in Hindi format from the table below.
+There are a total of 34 activities for students to perform in Class 9 Maths.
+They can download the CBSE Class 9 Maths Lab Manual Activities PDF in English as well as in Hindi language from the table below.

-Mathematical instrument set (Wooden Geometry Box for demonstration containing rulers, set-squares, divider, protractor and compasses), geometry boxes, metre scales of 100 cm, 50 cm and 30 cm, measuring tape, diagonal scale, clinometer, calculators, computers including related software, etc.
+The mathematical instrument set (Wooden geometry box for demonstration containing rulers, set-squares, divider, protractor and compasses), geometry boxes, metre scales of 100 cm, 50 cm and 30 cm, measuring tape, diagonal scale, clinometer, calculators, computers including related software, etc.

 - Number line